 Information on MTD for VAT compatible software and how to choose a suitable product is available on the MTD software page.
 There are separate lists of products that have been fully tested and those that are still in development.
 HMRC is working closely with software providers to ensure a range of suitable products will be available at a variety of price points.
 It is unlikely that a free software product with MTD for VAT functionality will become available.

 For the first year, HMRC will not enforce the requirement to have digital links in place.
 This is to allow some more time for links between legacy systems to be made digital.
+During this period manual transfer of data between different systems is permitted but the final transfer of data into the MTD compliant software product from which the return is filed must be digital.

 MTD for VAT functional compatible software must be able to:

 The MTD for VAT pilot started in April 2018 and moved to public beta in October 2018.
+In January 2019 the pilot was opened up to all businesses that are mandated to comply with MTD for VAT from April 2019 and to VAT group registrations.

-This means any business that meets the eligibility criteria and has acquired MTD for VAT compliant software can now join the pilot.
+Any business that meets the eligibility criteria and has acquired MTD for VAT compliant software can now join the pilot.

 Businesses can sign up to the pilot from the gov.uk page: Use software to submit your VAT returns.
 Agents can sign their clients up to the pilot from the gov.uk page: Agents: use software to submit VAT returns.
 Businesses should not be signed up until they are ready to file future VAT returns using functional compatible software.